hyunjin-nam/homepage-vuepress/portfolio/index.md

 <h1 align="center"> I'm <strong>Hyunjin Nam</strong>, a data scientist who likes to create content. </h1>

-I am a <strong>data scientist</strong> with a background in <strong>statistics</strong>.
+I am a data scientist with a background in <strong>statistics</strong>.
 I am specialized in machine learning applications in <strong>digital health</strong>.
-By using Statistical approach, I am building a machine learning model to predict diseases, which can allow physicians and health care professionals to get support to diagnosis.
+By using statistical approach, I am building a predicting model to help physicians and health professional get support to diagnosis.
 I enjoy <strong>machine learning</strong>, web programming, and play around with data.
 You can check more about me on the link below 👇